 So that was about the ratings for equity and debt instruments.

-The guideline go more in detail for rating the other instruments like Equity Derivatives, Index Futures and Stock Futures, Index Options and Stock Options, REITs & InvITs.
-The more commonly-understood ones are also rated as follows:
+The guideline goes more into detail for rating the other instruments like Equity Derivatives, Index Futures, and Stock Futures, Index Options and Stock Options, REITs & InvITs.
+The more commonly understood ones are also rated as follows:

 - Investment by schemes in foreign securities shall be valued as 7 from a risk perspective.